Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Conclusions

 In our case study, in the south region of Brazil, there are some elements with vulnerability index of approximately 5\%, therefore a flood impairing the traffic on this highway's element can reduce the efficiency of this transportation network by approximately 5\%.
 Also, there are elements high topological vulnerability index close to urban flood areas, for example, in the cities of Mafra and Rio Negrinho, where the BR-280 highway crosses the Negrinho River.
 This area is marked by several records of floods in the rainy season (susceptibility component), which makes traffic unfeasible in the region (impact).
 In the study area, the State of Santa Catarina, in Brazil, there is a heavy flow of people and goods, with some important national and international ports and airports.

 The topological vulnerability index associated with an element of a network (in our case, a highway segment) is a measure quantifying the way the system reacts to damage on this element.
-Although it is a measure associated with the element, the topological vulnerability index contains information about the dynamics throughout the whole network (Santos {\it et al.}, 2019b).
+Although it is a measure associated with the element, the topological vulnerability index contains information about the dynamics throughout the whole network (\cite{Santos2019b}).
 The disaster trigger is local but its impacts can be extended to a wider region.
-The topological vulnerability index captures this relation and it is possible the most important feature of this index.
+The topological vulnerability index captures this relation and it is possibly the most important feature of this index.

-Accordingly to the Sendai Framework for Disaster Risk Reduction 2015-2030, one of the most important documents in the Disaster Risk Reduction (DRR) guidelines, there is one global target related to “Substantially reduce disaster damage to critical infrastructure and disruption of basic services” (Aitsi-Selmi {\it et al.}, 2015).
-Many critical infrastructures (such as roads) are of network type, and can be modeled using the Network Science approach (Newman, 2010; Estrada, 2011; Barabási, 2016).
+Accordingly to the Sendai Framework for Disaster Risk Reduction 2015-2030, one of the most important documents in the Disaster Risk Reduction (DRR) guidelines, there is one global target related to “Substantially reduce disaster damage to critical infrastructure and disruption of basic services” (\cite{Aitsi-Selmi2015}).
+Many critical infrastructures (such as roads) are of network type, and can be modeled using the Network Science approach (\cite{Newman2010}).
 The topological vulnerability index is a network measure particularly interesting in the context of critical infrastructures.
-The development of a vulnerability map to disasters and their impacts on infrastructures is aligned with the 2030 Agenda for Sustainable Development as well, particularly with the Sustainable Development Goals number 9, 11 and 13, related to Infrastructures, Intelligent Cities and Climate (SDG, 2019).
+The development of a vulnerability map to disasters and their impacts on infrastructures is aligned with the 2030 Agenda for Sustainable Development as well, particularly with the Sustainable Development Goals number 9, 11 and 13, related to Infrastructures, Intelligent Cities and Climate (\cite{SDG}).

 To make better urban planning and to lessen the risk of disasters, mapping risk areas is an indispensable step.
 This mapping can be used to create a risk reduction plan, to define priority areas for attention in the municipalities, to make recommendations for works on infrastructure and to prepare municipal master plans.
-The mapping of risk areas for Santa Catarina follows the guidelines established from GIDES Project (GIDES, 2018), which is a partnership between Brazil and Japan to strengthen the National Strategy for integrated Management of Risks and Disasters.
+The mapping of risk areas for Santa Catarina follows the guidelines established from GIDES Project (\cite{GIDES2018}), which is a partnership between Brazil and Japan to strengthen the National Strategy for integrated Management of Risks and Disasters.
 The project's goal is to reduce risks of disasters through non-structural preventive actions.
 The mains results are the improvement of assessment systems and risk mapping, warnings and urban planing for disaster prevention.